xexaaron/AbyssEngine/docs/pages/Text.md

 ## Console Modifiers

 Console logs can have modifiers using html like tags surrounding portions of the string.

-(All decorations can be used in console text).
+All decorations can be used in console text.

 These tags tell our console to display items such as links properly and have them be clickable to navigate to the link.